NightWiing/vue3-google-autocomplete/README.md

 </script>
 ```

-Beside this we have one event on which you can get Google places api payload. on `@set` event you can get your payload and v-model you will get place name so it will be easier for you to integrate this inside your form for address purpose
+Beside this we have one `@set` event on which you can get your google places api payload and with v-model you will get place name so it will be easier for you to integrate this inside your form for address purpose

 ```
 <template>